 “The Future Skills Project helped us change our mindset in such a way that now nothing is impossible.”

-Zeinab, 13 years old, Jusoor Beirut Center
+Zeinab, 13 years old, Jusoor Bourj Hammoud Center

 Power Us